Oregon mass shooting survivor posts account of blood, pain and healing

 "I tried to push myself back against the classroom door but I couldn't move at all.
 My legs felt like ice, like they didn't exist, until I tried to move."

-Mintz, who apologised to any families of the victims or survivors who may have been upset by his account, also thanked first responders and hospital staff who treated the wounded.
+Mintz, who apologized to any families of the victims or survivors who may have been upset by his account, also thanked first responders and hospital staff who treated the wounded.

 (Reporting by Fiona Ortiz in Chicago; Editing by Frank McGurty and Matthew Lewis)